AggelosQubit/Enchant_Zeta/README.md

 The architecture is complete for the first most important feature so I can now upload to git and begin the real versionning of the webSite!

+-I use Ganache from the Truffle Suite to create my SideChain